Course Outline

 Format:

-Working with your group, you will research, plan and present a proposal for a new creative product or creative business idea (enterprise or 'start-up').
-Hypothetically, you will present your proposal to an identified venue or local council.
+Working with your group, you will research, plan and present in workshop time a case study investigating one Australian creative industries enterprise.
 Each person in your group will need to present for a total of 3 minutes (one block or multiple blocks of time) followed by a 5 minute question/discussion time.Your presentation may include PowerPoint, videos, audio, props, examples, or live performance.
-Your presentation should identify a target audience, proposed funding mix, outline a marketing plan, project plan and articulate the innovative creative idea carefully.
+Your presentation should identify key professional roles in the enterprise, employment models and contributions to economies and societies.
 Your presentation will be supported by a 1000 word group proposal summarising key points from your presentation and a reference list.
 Groups will be formed in Week 3.
 Workshops will allow time for group work and tutor guidance.
 All students will need to meet and work on this assignment outside of workshop times and engage in individual preparation for the task.
 Further details of this task will be provided on Canvas and during workshops.

 Criteria: